CelineDknp/JobBlockly/docs/result/_sources/VisualDocumentation.rst.txt

 Files you will need
 -------------------

-First, you will need all those files, in the exact specified format.
+Depending on the type of task you want to create visuals for, you will need different files.
+The following ones are common for all of them and have to be in the exact specified format.

 A background representing an 8x8 board, in png format, for example the following :